jimeh/amqp-failover/README.md

 # amqp-failover #

 Add multi-server support with failover and fallback to the [amqp](https://github.com/ruby-amqp/amqp) gem.
+Failover is configured by providing multiple servers/configurations to `AMQP.start` or `AMQP.connect`.
+Both methods will still accept the same options input as they always have, they simply now support additional forms of options which when used, enables the failover features.

 ## Basic Usage ##